Danwon High School: MV Sewol tragedy

-On 16 April 2014, a ferry carrying 325 of the school's second-year class and a dozen of its teachers capsized en route from Incheon towards Jeju resulting in many fatalities and injuries.
+On 16 April 2014, a ferry carrying 325 of the school's second-year class and a dozen of its teachers capsized en route from Incheon towards Jeju Island resulting in many fatalities and injuries.

 The school was closed until 24 April when it opened only for the 75 surviving juniors; yellow ribbons were tied to the school's gate, and a shrine of flowers and hundreds of notes to the dead adorned the school's entrance.
 A makeshift memorial was established in a nearby basketball gymnasium, with a wall of flowers and dozens of photos of the dead and missing.

 The school's vice principal, Kang Min-kyu, who had been rescued from the ferry, died by suicide a few days after the disaster.

+The classrooms used by the second-year students at the time of the disaster had been preserved as a "Memorial Classrooms," but when new students were assigned to the school in 2016, there was a shortage of classrooms.
+It was argued that the “Memorial Classroom” should be returned to the current students to resolve the shortage and alleviate the psychological burden on them.
+The Gyeonggi Provincial Office of Education proposed to the bereaved families that it would relocate the 10 Memory Classrooms to a site in front of the school to create a facility tentatively named the "April 16 Democratic Citizenship Education Center", but the plan was scrapped due to opposition from relevant groups, prompting some parents to disrupt new student orientations and declare that they would block all school events and access to the school until the Memory Classrooms were returned.